Drakonian/bc-pdf-viewer-full/README.md

-# Light PDF Viewer for Business Central (PDF.js)
+# Full PDF Viewer for Business Central (PDFObject)

-This is a new version of PDF Viewer that uses the full PDF Viewer from the browser!
+PDFObject is a library that runs the standard built-in PDF renderer in the browser.
+This means that the rendering in different browsers may be different.
+This is a very interesting option for displaying PDFs in Business Central, as browser-based PDF Viewers often have powerful functionality.

 https://vld-nav.com/bc-pdf-viewer-full